6 Myths About Using Credit Cards for the Sign-Up Bonuses

 - It’s the best way to earn extra cash and perks: On the other hand, some people sign up for credit card bonuses like it was a second job.
 They track offers and only sign up for the best credit card sign-up bonuses.
 This hobby allows them to do things they otherwise could never afford.

 So who’s correct?
-If you play the game right (and yes, it’s a game), I think you can come away with some very sweet bonuses and rewards by taking advantage of credit card sign-up promotions.
+If you are smart and responsible, I think you can come away with some very sweet bonuses and rewards by taking advantage of credit card sign-up promotions.
 In fact, I think that most people opposed to sign-up bonuses are opposed based on six myths.

 Myth 1: It’s going to trash my credit score.

 Signing up for multiple credit cards certainly won’t help your credit score.
 But for most people, the credit impact is minimal.
-In a two month period, I once signed up for two credit cards and canceled another one.
+In a two month period, I once signed up for two credit cards.
 The total drop in my FICO score over that two-month period was six points.
 That’s little more than a hiccup and certainly couldn’t be categorized as trashing my credit score.

 Myth 2: You must protect your credit score at all costs.